Baburao-ka-style/Calories/README.md

-This is an API project to check Calories of varios food using ninja API.
+This is an API project to check calories of various foods using ninja API.